-On the surface these 9 ingredients appear to stand up to scrutiny: there are ingredients which work as anesthetics, and so should reduce sensitivity; others which boost libido; and a few which help with erection strength.
-There are even energy boosters and an aphrodisiac thrown in for good measure.
+On the surface, these nine ingredients appear to stand up to scrutiny: there are ingredients which work as anesthetics, and so should reduce sensitivity; others which boost libido; and a few which help with erection strength.
+There are even energy boosters and aphrodisiacs thrown in for good measure.

 It appears to me then that China Brush was designed to work from several different angles.
-And it seems that they’ve found a way to combine all 9 herbs and roots to good effect.
-Or have they?
+And it seems that they’ve found a way to combine all nine herbs and roots to good effect.

 Problems and side effects

-China Brush definitely has the potential to help some guys delay ejaculation.
-Especially if your problem is caused mainly by physical sensitivity like myself.
+China Brush would appear to have the potential to help some men delay ejaculation, especially if your problem is caused mainly by physical sensitivity.
 10 minutes extra?
 You can’t deny that that’s a huge improvement.

-But there are a couple of issues which bothered me about it:
+But there are a couple of issues which bothered me when I used it:

-- You have to apply it anything from 30-60 minutes before having sex.
+- You have to apply it 30-60 minutes before having sex.
 That means you have to plan sex in advance every time.

 - If you apply too much it can sting or produce a rash.
 I didn’t get a rash, but did feel a mild burning.
-And even though it went after a while, it was still unpleasant.
-Did I put too much on?
-Possibly, but I don’t think I used a lot.
-And at the end of the day I don’t want anything that does that anywhere near my penis.
+And even though it disappeared after a while, it was still unpleasant.
+I experimented with different amounts over a few days just to be sure, and it always caused a sensation I found difficult to ignore.

 Fake or authentic, and where to buy?

 It seems that Suifan’s Kwang Tze Solution is as difficult to find as it is to pronounce, as many online sex shops have discontinued it.

 There are also many reports of fake China Brush bring sold.
 And there are various different theories as to which color label, type of application stick, packaging, bottle etc are genuine, and which are fake.

 Some readers have left comments describing the difference between the authentic and fake, but often referring to a 2009 eBay description.
-However, that was 8 years ago and it makes sense that the manufacturer has changed their label and packaging since then.
+However, that was more than a decade ago and it makes sense that the manufacturer has changed their label and packaging since then.

 A new Chinese herbal retailer